Aboriginal and Torres Strait Islander

 Any location where the primary function does not fit into either the 'Residential' or 'Community' categories.
 This may encompass any surrounding land/yard/car parking area, together with any other structures existing at the location.

 Other non family member

 Where the offender is known to the victim and is not a relative.
 This includes a variety of relationships such as foster parents, teachers, acquaintances, colleagues, friends, etc.

-The unlawful taking of money, goods, or services, without the use of force, threat of force or violence, coercion or deception; with the intent to permanently or temporarily deprive the owner or possessor of the money, goods, or services.
+The unlawful taking or obtaining of money or goods, not involving the use of force, threat of force or violence, coercion or deception, with the intent to permanently or temporarily deprive the owner or possessor of the use of the money or goods, or the receiving or handling of money or goods obtained unlawfully.
 Includes the ANZSOC groups of Theft of motor vehicle parts or contents (0813), Theft from a person (excluding by force) (0821), Theft from retail premises (0823), Theft (except motor vehicles) n.e.c.
 (0829), and Illegal use of property (except motor vehicles) (0841).

 Any other instrument or substance (other than a firearm, knife, syringe, bottle/glass, bat/bar/club, or chemical), capable of inflicting damage, injury, or death.
 This includes, but is not limited to: sharp instrument; blunt instrument; hammer; axe; bow and arrow; crossbow; spear gun; blow gun; rope; wire; explosive; liquids; vehicle; other dangerous article; imitation weapons (excluding imitation firearms, knives and syringes).

 A location which is public space and is not reserved for specific functions.
 Includes beaches; bushland; forests; grasslands; harbour; ocean; river; scrub; and sea.